Find industry contacts & talent representation

 No precise date is given however, Chef receives a care package late in the film that contains a news clipping about the Manson Family murders, which took place in August of 1969.
 We can therefore assume that the article was sent to Chef within a few weeks of it being clipped.

 Kurtz reads from two Time Magazine articles.
 The second one has no date but the first one does: September 22, 1967.
 That article, titled "On the Horizon" is a real article.
 When Kurtz reads from it, he gives the title "War on the Horizon", but the original title does not have the word "war" in it.
-Without a date attached to it, the validity of the first article can't be confirmed.
+Without a date attached to it, the validity of the second article can't be confirmed.

-There are several possible interpretations, and certainly many more:1.
+There are three possible interpretations, and certainly many more:1.
 She was dying and Willard shot her knowing they'd never get her to a medical facility in time.2.
 If it was possible for her to live, there are likely not enough provisions (food, water) on the boat for anyone else in addition to the crew.
 Another movie where this theme is addressed is Das Boot.
 In that film, after firing torpedoes at a British cargo ship, the U-boat captain leaves the survivors of the British ship in the water even after hearing their cries for help.
 He knows that a U-Boat simply cannot accommodate prisoners.3.
 (Most probable) Willard's mission had priority over everything else and he'd warned the Chief of that before they inspected the sampan ("You wouldn't even be in this part of the river if it weren't for me").
-Through much of the film Willard and the Chief lock horns over Willard's mission vs the duty of the boat crew, which is a minor theme of the story.
+Through much of the film, Willard and the Chief lock horns over Willard's mission vs the duty of the boat crew, which is a minor theme of the story.
 Willard's mission does indeed have priority, but the Chief still feels his duty is to the duties set forth by his own superiors, which include patrolling the river for any enemy forces or those suspected of assisting them.
 Phillips does say very quickly when they see the sampan that boats like these have been supplying the enemy.
-Willard staunchly disagrees but the Chief still goes ahead with the inspection.Additionally, like Willard says in his overprice shortly after the sampan incident, "Those boys were never gonna look at me the same way again."
-It's likely that Willard wanted just that; to make the crew & the Chief realize that Willard is not simply one of them, but a man charged with a top secret mission.
-To do the job, he has to be a cold-blooded killer & felt the crew needed to know it.
+Willard staunchly disagrees but the Chief still goes ahead with the inspection.Additionally, like Willard says in his voice-over shortly after the sampan incident, "Those boys were never gonna look at me the same way again."
+It's likely that Willard wanted just that; to make the crew and the Chief realize that Willard is not simply one of them, but a man charged with a top secret mission.
+To do the job, he has to be a cold-blooded killer and felt the crew needed to know it.